About

 The end of Dennard scaling and Moore's law, as well as the advent of new memory technologies, are not problems that must be solved but facts that, recognized, offer breathtaking opportunities.
 The next decade will see a Cambrian explosion of novel computer architectures, meaning exciting times for computer scientists in academia and in industry.
 The introduction of increasingly diverse device technologies, integrated in increasingly heterogeneous computer architectures, will make the efficient management of these emerging computing technologies more algorithmically challenging than the management of prior computing technologies.

 This program will bring together algorithm researchers, with research interests in problems arising from managing computing systems, with architecture researchers and industrial researchers with interests in these emerging computing technologies, and who value foundational algorithmic research.
-To identify emerging hardware technologies that have the property that foundational algorithmic research would likely be of benefit in developing management policies for this technology, then to develop candidate formal models for these technologies, and then to establish some proof-of-principle results in these models.
+The goals of the program are to identify emerging hardware technologies whose management policies could be developed using foundational algorithmic research, to develop candidate formal models for these technologies, and to establish proof-of-principle results in these models.

 Organizers